deepomicslab/crux/docs/data.md

 ## Mixins

 Prop **mixins** can be achieved using the `@props` command.
-If you have a set of common props that should apply to multiple elements, instead of writing them repeatedly in each element's block, you can _predefine them as data_ and use `@props` to avoid a bloated template.
+If you have a set of common props that should be applied to multiple elements, instead of writing them repeatedly in each element's block, you can _predefine them as data_ and use `@props` to avoid a bloated template.

 ```js
 const p = {